Yukinyaa/BigFloat/README.md

 # How to use

 ## Using UPM
-Add `https://github.com/Yukinyaa/BigFloat.git` via your UPM package.
+Add `https://github.com/Yukinyaa/BigFloat.git` at your package manager.
 See [Guide](https://docs.unity3d.com/Manual/upm-ui-giturl.html) for detailed instruction.

 ## Oter use
 This package is designed for UnityEngine use.

 To use outside unity, change m to double and Mathf to Math then there *should* be no problem.

-Test cases are intended for

 # Contribution
 More test cases are always welcome.